“If you don’t know your options, you don’t have any”. (Diana Korte and Roberta Scaer)

 - The basics on C-sections;

-- Breastfeeding basics: basic anatomy, supply and demand, latching and positioning;
+- Breastfeeding basics: anatomy and hormones, supply and demand, latching and positioning;

 - Bottle feeding, formula feeding, and pumping;